paraslonic/orthosnake/README.md

 If genome files have extension other than .fna please rename them, i.e. with following command:
 `for i in fna/*.fasta; do mv $i fna/$(basename $i .fasta).fna; done`

-fna folder contains three example sequences of *E. coli* plasmids for test run of the script.
+test_fna folder contains three example sequences of *E. coli* plasmids, which may be used for testing the pipeline.

 ### Algorightm

-* Fasta formated files are modified if neccessary to be consisten with prokka annotation tool. checked for header length.
+* Fasta formated files are modified if neccessary to be consisten with prokka annotation tool.
   * If header contains symbols other than alphanumericals and `_` they are converted to `_`
   * If header is longer than 20 symbols it is cropped to first 18 symbols and dots are added to the end (i.e. `gi|15829254|ref|NC_002695.1` becomes `gi|15829254|ref|NC..`)
 * annotation with Prokka
 * fasta files with amino acid sequences are generated from genebank files, gene location and product information is added to headers